AndersBrunc/ot-harjoitustyo/budgetapp/documentation/vaatimusmaarittely.md

   - monthly income (can be edited later)
   - monthly recurring payments such as rent (can be edited later)
 - User can log in to their account
+### While logged in
-- User can create a monthly budget, which is then displayed on the home screen along with the user's total balance
+- User can create a monthly budget, which is then displayed on the home screen along with the user's balance, income and expenses
+- The balance, income and expenses can be edited
-- User can input purchases, which decreases the budget amount displayed
+- User can input purchases, which decreases their balance and a chosen budget's amount
 - Purchase history can be viewed

 ## Possible future extensions